-As we will describe in Section 3.3, even getting (TODO: ) With time becoming scarce, we realised that we most likely would not be able to develop an algorithm of our own for a parallel revised simplex method, and so we started looking for existing algorithms.
-We did not find many, and the most promising one (in particular because it bears a strong resemblance to the original revised simplex method) is called ASYNPLEX, and was developed by Hall and McKinnon[18].
+As we will describe in Section 3.3, even getting the sequential standard simplex method to work turned out to be very hard.
+With time becoming scarce, we realised that we most likely would not be able to develop an algorithm of our own for a parallel revised simplex method, and so we started looking for existing algorithms.
+We did not find many, and the most promising one (in particular because it bears a strong resemblance to the original revised simplex method) is called ASYNPLEX, and was developed by Hall and McKinnon[19].
 It is an asynchronous algorithm for message-passing systems, but the authors also describe a shared-memory version of the algorithm.
-We will now present ASYNPLEX, based on [18].
-We did need to make some small changes to the algorithm, and we have described those in (TODO: reference).
+We will now present ASYNPLEX, based on [19].